THEVAPERSGUIDE

 Speed of stainingGradual over months/yearsNoticeable within weeks

-A UK survey found that the risk of severe tooth discoloration in smokers was 2.4 times higher than in non-smokers.
-No equivalent elevated risk has been established for vapers in current literature.
+A UK survey found that smokers had 2.4x the risk of severe tooth discoloration compared to non-smokers.
+No similar elevated risk has been established for vapers yet.

-Bottom line: If you switched from smoking to vaping, your teeth are experiencing far less staining pressure.
-But vaping is not completely neutral for your dental aesthetics.
+Bottom line: If you switched from smoking to vaping, your teeth are under way less staining pressure.
+But vaping isn't completely neutral for your dental aesthetics.
+If you want to learn more about what dentists look for, check out our guide on whether dentists can tell if you vape.

 Can Vapes Make Your Teeth Yellow?
 Contributing Factors

-Whether vaping stains your teeth depends on several individual factors:
+Whether vaping stains your teeth depends on a few individual factors:

-• Nicotine concentration: Higher nicotine levels mean more potential for yellowing
+• Nicotine concentration: Higher nicotine = more potential for yellowing (consider zero nicotine options to eliminate this factor)

 • Vaping frequency: Chain-vaping exposes teeth to more residue throughout the day